apache/streampark/README.md

 ## 📊 Overview

-**StreamPark** is an open-source streaming application development framework and cloud-native real-time computing platform.
-Designed to simplify the development and management of streaming applications, StreamPark provides a development framework for developing stream processing applications using Apache Flink and Apache Spark, alongside a professional management platform.
-The platform covers the full lifecycle of streaming applications, including development, debugging, interactive querying, deployment, operations, and maintenance.
-Originally named StreamX, the project was renamed as StreamPark in August 2022 and graduated as an Apache Top-Level Project (TLP) in January 2025.
+**StreamPark** is an open-source framework for building and managing real-time streaming applications, designed to simplify the end-to-end lifecycle of stream processing.
+It provides a unified development framework for Apache Flink and Apache Spark, along with a powerful cloud-native platform for application management.

+StreamPark enables users to develop, debug, deploy, and operate large-scale streaming applications efficiently and consistently.
+Originally named StreamX, the project was renamed StreamPark in August 2022 and became an Apache Top-Level Project (TLP) in January 2025.

 * **Streaming Application Development Framework**
-    * Provides a streaming-application framework to accelerate Apache Flink and Spark development, offering prebuilt plug-and-play APIs and connectors.
+    * Simplifies Flink and Spark streaming development with prebuilt APIs, connectors, and templates.
-* **Real-Time Computing Platform**
+* **Cloud-Native Real-Time Computing Platform**
-    * Provides a one-stop solution for real-time computing, including application development, deployment, management, monitoring, and more.
+    * Offers a one-stop real-time computing platform for development, deployment, monitoring, and operations.
-* **Supports Batch & Streaming**
+* **Unified Batch & Streaming Processing**
     * Supports Apache Flink and Apache Spark, enabling both stream processing and batch processing.
-* **Supports Multi-engine/Multi-version**
-  * Enables cross-version development and management of Apache Flink and Apache Spark applications within a unified framework.
+* **Multi-Engine & Multi-Version Support**
+    * Run and manage multi-version Flink/Spark applications.
-* **Multi-environment Compatibility**
+* **Multi-Environment Compatibility**
-    * Compatible with various cluster environments, users can submit Flink and Spark applications to standalone clusters, YARN (Hadoop 2.x/3.x), and Kubernetes.
+    * Works on Standalone, YARN (Hadoop 2.x/3.x), and Kubernetes.
 * **Rich Ecosystems**
-    * Compatible with big-data ecosystem tools (e.g., Apache Flink, Apache Spark, Apache Paimon, Apache Doris) and ML/AI ecosystems.
+    * Compatible with big-data ecosystem tools (e.g., Apache Flink/Spark/Paimon/Doris) and ML/AI ecosystems.
 * **Easy to use**
-    * Only one service, deployment easy, allowing even beginners to get started within minutes.
+    * Single-service deployment; go from zero to running jobs in minutes.

 <img src="https://streampark.apache.org/image/dashboard-preview.png"/>